armanbilge/epollcat/README.md

 The primary goal of this project is to provide implementations for Java I/O APIs used in the [fs2-io](https://fs2.io/#/io) library so that it can cross-build for Scala Native.
 This in turn enables projects such as [http4s Ember](https://http4s.org/) and [Skunk](https://tpolecat.github.io/skunk/) to cross-build for Native as well.

-Please try it and contribute bug reports and fixes!

 ```scala
 libraryDependencies += "com.armanbilge" %%% "epollcat" % "0.1.1"
 ```